 If you know me at all, you know what I did.
-I reached for the first bottle of red wine I could find and put that box of Brix chocolate to the challenge.
+I reached for the first bottle of red wine I could find and put that box of Brix chocolate to the test.

 Should you be pairing wine and chocolate?

 In addition to my work in the realm of aphrodisiacs, I do quite a bit of speaking and writing on wine and the concept of wine pairing (or not pairing) in particular.
 As a general rule, I urge wine lovers to drink the wines they want and eat the foods they love and just embrace the experience of having exactly what they want.
 That being said, it is possible to have a food and wine pairing experience that is magnificent, transformative.

 I wasn’t anticipating transformative from a bar of chocolate that arrived in the mail and a cheap bottle of red.